-B. Support of supergates
+B. Support of Supergates

-Using supergates is an efficient technique as suggested by Chatterjee et al. to mitigate structural bias [54].
+Using supergates is an efficient technique as suggested by Chatterjee et al. to mitigate structural bias [53].
 Structural bias arises from the fact that the structure of the starting logic graph representation dictates the final mapping quality to a large extent.
 By combining several gate primitives from the cell library, a list of supergates is precomputed to be used later during the technology-independent mapping step.
-Supergates aim to explore unique combinations of gate primitives which otherwise cannot be used during technology mapping [54].
-An example is shown in Figure 6.
+Supergates aims to explore unique combinations of gate primitives which otherwise cannot be used during technology mapping [53].
+An example is shown in Fig. 6.
 Here, MUX is the root gate, and its two inputs are connected to outputs of two other logic gates.
 Consequently, a 5-input supergate is realized.
 Similarly, various other combinational supergates are precomputed and added to the hash table so that they are available for matching during technology-independent mapping.
-From the previous section, an obvious outcome is the increase in the size of the hash table created during the library generation stage.
-Supergates lead to improved quality of mapping at the expense of requiring additional runtime [12].
+From the previous section, an obvious outcome is an increase in the size of